Use Source Control with Projects

 definition files generated when you first create or make changes to your

 project.
-The project definition files allow you to add the project metadata
+The project definition files enable you to add project metadata to

-adding labels, and adding a project description.
-Project definition files
+this way are shortcuts, labels, and project descriptions.
+Project definition

-also specify the files added to your project.
-These files are not part of
+files also specify the files added to your project.
+These files are not part

 resources/project folder.
 These files store the